Pratar/anomalyze/README.md

 ## Comparison with seasonal-esd-anomaly-detection (SESD)

-This section provides a comparison between this library and **seasonal-esd-anomaly-detection** (SESD) in terms of anomaly detection approach, data processing flexibility, threshold settings, and anomaly detection accuracy.
+This section provides a comparison between **Anomalyze** and **seasonal-esd-anomaly-detection** (SESD) in terms of anomaly detection approach, data processing flexibility, threshold settings, and anomaly detection accuracy.
 Both libraries offer time series analysis capabilities, but they differ significantly in methodology and feature sets.

 ### 1. **Anomaly Detection Method**